playframework/playframework/documentation/manual/hacking/BuildingFromSource.md

 $ ./runtests
 ```

-## Creating projects
+## Use in projects

 Creating projects using the Play version you have built from source works much the same as a regular Play application.

 export PATH=$PATH:<projdir>/Play20

-If you have an existing Play application that you are upgrading from Play Beta to edge, please add
+If you have an existing Play application that you are upgrading, please add

 ```
 resolvers ++= Seq(